-HCPCS Code Code Description G05011 Rural health clinic or Federally Qualified Health Center (RHC or FQHC) only, general care management, 20 minutes or more of clinical staff time for chronic care management services or behavioral health integration services directed by an RHC or FQHC practitioner (physician, NP, PA, or CNM), per calendar month G05012 Rural health clinic or Federally Qualified Health Center (RHC/FQHC) only, psychiatric collaborative care model (psychiatric CoCM), 60 minutes or more of clinical staff time for psychiatric CoCM services directed by an RHC or FQHC practitioner (physician, NP, PA, or CNM) and including services furnished by a behavioral health care manager and consultation with a psychiatric consultant, per calendar month the FCHIP Demonstration.
-Federally mandated and running from 2016 to 2019, FCHIP aimed to improve access to health care for Medicare and Medicaid beneficiaries in the most rural regions of the United States, offering participation to CAHs in counties with populations of fewer than six persons per square mile.
-He participating CAHs utilized telehealth, and all eight reported high patient satisfaction with the telehealth services.
-He implementation of telehealth allowed rural patients to receive care without traveling extensive distances; this both saves cost and increases access.
-Additionally, the CAHs were able to strengthen relationships with distant providers using telehealth, making it easier to establish referral processes and improve transitions of care.
+HCPCS Code Code Description G05011 Rural health clinic or Federally Qualified Health Center (RHC or FQHC) only, general care management, 20 minutes or more of clinical staff time for chronic care management services or behavioral health integration services directed by an RHC or FQHC practitioner (physician, NP, PA, or CNM), per calendar month G05012 Rural health clinic or Federally Qualified Health Center (RHC/FQHC) only, psychiatric collaborative care model (psychiatric CoCM), 60 minutes or more of clinical staff time for psychiatric CoCM services directed by an RHC or FQHC practitioner (physician, NP, PA, or CNM) and including services furnished by a behavioral health care manager and consultation with a psychiatric consultant, per calendar month

+Exhibit 16.
+HCPCS Codes to Support Behavioral Health Ca are Integration ------------- --- ----------------- the FCHIP Demonstration.
+Federally mandated and running from 2016 to 2019, FCHIP aimed to improve access to health care for Medicare and Medicaid beneficiaries in the most rural regions of the United States, offering participation to CAHs in counties with populations of fewer than six persons per square mile.348 Eight of the participating CAHs utilized telehealth, and all eight reported high patient satisfaction with the telehealth services.349 The implementation of telehealth allowed rural patients to receive care without traveling extensive distances; this both saves cost and increases access.
+Additionally, the CAHs were able to strengthen relationships with distant providers using telehealth, making it easier to establish referral processes and improve transitions of care.350